 Biosafe FAQ: The dos and don’ts in the development of novel microbial products

-The role of GRAS in the US
+GRAS in the United States

 Learn what’s changing and how it may affect novel food innovation in the US: